 Email this article to a friend

-him as a part-time weekend reporter, he's had the great pleasure of being a reporter
+hire him as a part-time weekend reporter, he's had the great pleasure of being a

-equipped with reel-to-reel tape recorders, and the portable bag phones that
+still equipped with reel-to-reel tape recorders, and the portable bag phones that

 weighed as much as a bowling ball.
-Today, Neal is the first major market radio reporter who
+Today, Neal is the first major market radio

-the Washington community - including the Beltway Snipers, Chandra Levy,
+gripped the Washington community - including the Beltway Snipers, Chandra Levy,

 and of course, Sept.
 11, 2001.
 But ironically, listeners seem to remember the

 lifestyle and feature reports - cooking food on the dashboard of his car in 100

 Neal's been pleased to receive awards over the years for hard news, feature

 reports about tell him they believe his reporting is accurate, fair and in

 Neal's ultimate honor is having listeners trust him and the WTOP team, to provide